-The tyres below include what you’ll often get with a new bike.
-They may have a sexy names shared with genuine off-road tyres from the same brand as well as a token wide and shallow blocky pattern.
-But on gravel roads, let alone in sand or mud they’ll be no better than an actual road tyre.
-Some self-designate themselves as 60/40 road/off road.
-I’d say they’re more like 90/10 at best – in other words just like any regular road tyre.
+They may have sexy names shared with genuine off-road tyres from the same brands, as well as a token wide and shallow blocky pattern (below).
+In dry and consolidated conditions it’s amazing how well they work (as will any street tyre) and just a 15% drop in road pressures can make a big difference.
+But in deep sand or mud don’t kid yourself: they’ll be no better than an actual road tyre.
+Some, like the TKC70 self-designate themselves as 70/30 road/dirt.
+I’d say they’re more like 90/10 at best – in other words, virtually the same as a regular road tyre.

-The better-known brands in radial are ideally suited to heavy or powerful bikes sticking to the road (in both senses); they’ll last long, run cool and quiet and grip securely in all conditions.
+The better-known brands in radial and tubeless are suited to heavy, powerful bikes sticking to the road (in both senses); they’ll give excellent mileage, run cool and quiet, and grip securely in all conditions.
 Just don’t be under any illusions that they possess any special attributes off the bitumen just because they have the word ‘trail’ in their names.

 If you’re heading out on a long overland trip into the AM Zone where transportation infrastructure is less developed, think about fitting ‘do-it-all’ road and trail tyres instead.
 They can last as long, grip nearly as well providing you’re not seeking to get your elbows down, and behave much more predictably on the loose surfaces you’re bound to encounter from time to time.